affinitydb/doc/mvSQL reference.md

 Operator                         Description
 --------                         -----------
-DISTINCT list                    return the list of values after eliminating the duplicate values ALL list                         return the list of value without eliminating the duplicate.
+DISTINCT list                    return the list of values after eliminating the duplicate values.
+If the list is pins, eliminating the same PINs( PINs are equal means they are the same PINs, because equal operator not only compare values of PIN, but also PID.).
+DISTINCT VALUES pins             return the list of values after eliminating the duplicate values of PINs, without comparing PIDs.
+ALL list                         return the list of value without eliminating the duplicate.

 There some 3 usage for these qualifier: